MikeRei89/Homework-Wk1/README.md

 ## User Story

 ```
-AS A marketing agency
+The Marketing Agency wanted two things for their site:
-I WANT a codebase that follows accessibility standards
+    - They wanted a codebase that follows accessibility standards
-SO THAT our own site is optimized for search engines
+    - Making the site optimized for search engines
 ```

 ## Acceptance Criteria

 ```
-GIVEN a webpage meets accessibility standards
+1. Webpagbe must meet accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
+    Code source shows the accesibility standards
+2. Input Semantic HTML Elements within code
-WHEN I view the structure of the HTML elements
+    The structure of the HTML elements are understanable and organized
-THEN I find that the elements follow a logical structure independent of styling and positioning
+3. The elements must follow a logical structure independent of styling and positioning
-WHEN I view the icon and image elements
+    I should be able to view the icon and image elements
-THEN I find accessible alt attributes
+4. Accessible alt attributes are added to the code and commited to the site
-WHEN I view the heading attributes
+   When viewing the heading attributes they are recognizable
-THEN they fall in sequential order
+5. Code and Final deloyment of site fall in sequential order
-WHEN I view the title element
-THEN I find a concise, descriptive title
+    The title element should be recognizable as well as concise and descriptive

 ```

 ## Mock-Up